kolkhis/tech-notes/hashicorp/terraform/proxmox-terraform.md

 terraform apply
 ```

+Then we're good to go!

 ## Hiding the API Key

 So, storing API keys in plain text is usually not great practice.

+We can obfuscate them in Terraform a number of different ways.

 ### Using Environment Variables
 One very common method of avoiding plaintext secrets is using environment variables.